Locations:

 Klippel-Trenaunay syndrome treatment varies based on symptoms.
 Treatment may include:

-• Blood-thinning medicines: Anticoagulants such as heparin reduce the risk of blood clots in the legs and pulmonary embolism.
+• Blood-thinning medicines.
+Anticoagulants like heparin reduce the risk of blood clots in your legs and pulmonary embolism.

-• Compression stockings: These special socks help blood return to the heart.
+• Compression stockings.
+These special socks help blood return to your heart.
 They can decrease leg swelling and pain and reduce clot risks.

-• Endovenous thermal ablation: This treatment uses focused beams of energy inside blood vessels to close off problem veins.
-The veins stay in place so that you can heal faster, with less pain.
+• Endovenous thermal ablation.
+This treatment uses focused beams of energy inside blood vessels to close off problem veins.
+The veins stay in place so you can heal faster, with less pain.

-• Sclerotherapy: Your provider injects a special solution into specific veins or lymphatic vessels to close them off.
+• Sclerotherapy.
+Your provider injects a special solution into specific veins, capillaries or lymphatic vessels to close them off.
 Sclerotherapy is often effective for varicose veins.

 Advertisement